dmsc/fastbasic/manual.md

 **ELSE / E.**
 **ENDIF / END.**

-  The first form executes one
-  _statement_ if the condition is true.
+  The first form (with THEN) executes one _statement_ if the condition is true.

   The second form executes all
   statements following the IF (up until